Toryt/allen/doc/AllenRelation.md

 |               |            |          |            |          | `(O)`       | `[i.start, ?[, [?, i.end[, [i.end, lii.end[`          | `[?, i.end]`           |
 |               |            |          |            |          | `(M)`       | `i, [? = i.end, lii.end[`                             | —                      |
 |               |            |          |            |          | `(P)`       | `i, [? = i.end, lii.end[`                             | —                      |

+WE FORBID THE USE OF INDEFINITE INTERVALS FOR THIS ALGORITHM USERS MUST MAKE THE SEMANTICS OF indefinite points CLEAR FIRST BY “Reasoning with unknown but constrained start and end point”, before using the algorithm, and take into account that the returned result is that for constrained (definite) intervals, not the original interval.

 ## Inference